-- a.
-The first candidates for dismissal are the employees with the shortest employment history per institution, organisational unit and category of interchangeable positions.

-b.
-In the event of simultaneous dismissal of ten or more employees within the relevant organisational unit, the employer may apply sub a per age group: 15-25 years of age. - organisational unit, the employer may apply sub a per age group: 15-25 years of age, 25-35 years of age, 35-45 years of age, 45-55 years of age and those of 55 and older. - c.
+a.
+The first candidates for dismissal are the employees with the shortest employment history per institution, organisational unit and category of interchangeable positions. b.
+In the event of simultaneous dismissal of ten or more employees within the relevant organisational unit, the employer may apply sub a per age group: 15-25 years of age, 25-35 years of age, 35-45 years of age, 45-55 years of age and those of 55 and older. c.
 The employer may deviate from the abovementioned order if it can make it plausible that a particular employee possesses such special knowledge or skills that his dismissal would be too detrimental to the functioning of the organisational unit.